-Visiting Australia was something that I’d wanted to do for many years.
-As great as it was there were a few things that were no so great about backpacking Australia.
+I had wanted to go backpacking in Australia for a long time.
+As great as it was there were a few things that were not so great about the country.

-Everywhere has its flaws and below are a few that I noticed during my time visiting Australia.
+Everywhere has its flaws and below are a few that I noticed during my time travelling around Australia.

 How much does it cost to travel in Australia?

 If you want to travel to Australia, then there’s one important thing you should know:

 Everything from accommodation to eating out and tours cost quite a lot of money.
 If you plan on doing a working holiday in Australia, then this is tempered somewhat by the fact that you’ll be earning money.